wazuh/wazuh-documentation/source/deploying-with-puppet/wazuh-puppet-module/reference-wazuh-puppet/ossec-scanpaths.rst

 By default, it will monitor ``/etc``, ``/usr/bin``, ``/usr/sbin``, ``/bin`` and ``/sbin`` on the Wazuh Server, with real time monitoring disabled and report_changes enabled.

-To overwrite the defaults or add in new paths to scan, you can use hiera to overwrite the defaults.
+To overwrite the defaults or add in new paths to scan, you can use here to overwrite the defaults.

 To tell Wazuh to enable real time monitoring of the default paths: